-- (15) Subject to subclause (17), a person may only leave the premises under subclause (1) if they: - (a) carry a face covering at all times, except where subclause (16)(a), (b), (c), (d) or (e) applies; and - (b) wear a face covering at all times, except where subclause (16) applies; and - (c) wear a face covering where required to do so in accordance with any other Directions currently in force.
+- (15) Subject to subclause (16), a person in the State of Victoria must: - (a) carry a face covering at all times, except where subclause (16)(a), (b), (c), (d) or (e) applies; and - (b) wear a face covering at all times, except where subclause (16) applies; and - (c) wear a face covering where required to do so in accordance with any other Directions currently in force.

 Note 1: face shields on their own do not meet the face covering requirements.
-For further information, please refer to the Department of Health's guidelines as amended from time to time by the Victorian government, available at: https://www.coronavirus.vic.gov.au/face-masks
+For further information, please refer to the Department of Health's guidelines as amended from time to time by the Victorian government, available at: www.coronavirus.vic.gov.au/face-masks